 You can’t sleep at night?
 For many people this is a huge problem.
 They lie in bed for a long time, maybe even hours trying to fall asleep.
 Even worse, most don’t feel rested when they wake up in the morning.
 What could be causing all this insomnia?

 One study had participants either read a book for four hours before bed or read from an iPad.
 They found that reading from an iPad “prolongs the time it takes to fall asleep, delays the circadian clock, suppresses levels of the sleep-promoting hormone melatonin, reduces the amount and delays the timing of REM sleep, and reduces alertness the following morning.”
-Even worse, other studies have found that working the night shift and exposure to light at night is associated with an increased risk of diabetes, heart disease, cancer an obesity.
+Even worse, other studies have found that working the night shift and exposure to light at night is associated with an increased risk of diabetes, heart disease, cancer and obesity.

 The Positive Side of Blue Light

 While blue light exposure at night is bad for you, it has the opposite effect during the day.
 A study compared the effects of lighting an office building with blue versus white light for four weeks each.
 Participants experience greater mood, alertness, productivity and less fatigue with the blue lighting.
 Blue light is even used to treat seasonal affective disorder.
 So, it’s not that blue light is bad, it’s just a matter of timing.
+No need to completely avoid blue when you’re buying lighting solutions or decorations from www.neonfilter.com.
+Just remember to turn them off or change color as the day progresses to the evening.

 What Can You Do?